nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-eratosthones/index.md

 ---

-![A is for Algorithms](./jarednielsen-algorithms.png) Give yourself an A. Grab your copy of [A is for Algorithms](https://gum.co/algorithms)
+![A is for Algorithms](./jarednielsen-algorithms.png) Give yourself an A. Get your copy of [A is for Algorithms](https://gum.co/algorithms)

 ---